laroucol/matlab_MultiRun/README.md

 ### What you need:
   1. Matlab and Compiled versions of DEBaM or DETIM.
+    If you are on Windows, and are using Cygwin to compile and run the models
   2. A valid ```input.txt``` file for the models.
 In this file, you should set all of the parameters you would like the model to use, with the exceptions of those MultiRun will change for each model run.